Tugcga/Path-Finder/README.md

 * [PyRecastDetour](https://github.com/Tugcga/PyRecastDetour) This is Python bindings for some functions in Recast Navigation.
 Allows to output generated navigation mesh triangulation and it polygonal description
 * Blender, Unity and so on

+If you would like to understand the algorithm, look to the Python code.
+It's more structured and contains more comments.

 ## Python version

 It placed on the ```python``` folder of the repo.
 This folder contains: